Though horses have been an indispensable resource for most civilized societies, none of these cultures can compare to the Ancient Greek horse breeds.

 Andravida horses are a rare light draft equine species that are said to have originated in the Ilia region of Greece.
 They are also referred to by the names Eleia and Ilia.

-The Athenians utilized the forbears of this breed as cavalry horses in the fourth century B.C.
+The Athenians used this breed’s forbears as cavalry horses in the fourth century B.C.
 This was primarily due to the horses’ intelligence, bravery, and easygoing nature.

-In the seventh century B.C., the Greeks also made use of these massive, durable, and dependable horses in battle.
+In the seventh century B.C., the Greeks also used these massive, durable, dependable horses in battle.

-During the 13th to 15th centuries, breeders began introducing Arabian blood into the stock of camels in an effort to create a lighter strain of the animal as it gained popularity for use in transportation and the hauling of goods.
+During the 13th to 15th centuries, breeders began introducing Arabian blood into the stock of camels to create a lighter strain of the animal as it gained popularity for transportation and the hauling of goods.

-It wasn’t until the early 20th century that the contemporary Andravida came to existence by crossing the Anglo-Norman breed with the indigenous breeds of Ilia and stallions from the Nonius breed.
+It wasn’t until the early 20th century that the contemporary Andravida came into existence by crossing the Anglo-Norman breed with the indigenous breeds of Ilia and stallions from the Nonius breed.

-Although not many of these horses are around today, these greek horse breeds feature in the studbook for the first time in 1995.
+Although not many of these horses are around today, these Greek horse breeds are featured in the studbook for the first time in 1995.

 6. Cretan

 The Cretan horse, also known as the Messara Horse, is a light draft equine native to the island of Crete, located off the coast of Greece.
-Crete has been home to this mountain horse for more than a thousand years, making it one of the oldest of its kind.
+Crete has been home to this mountain horse for over a thousand years, making it one of the oldest of its kind.

 On the Messara plain, foreign Turkish Arabian stallions crossed with mountain-type native mares, which resulted in the creation of the contemporary Cretan variety.